RealTrippR/streql.h/README.md

 streql.h is a highly optimized C function to compare equality between two strings.
 It uses Intel's SIMD instructions if available to maximize perforance.

 <BR>
-# Only use streql on values that are not known at compile time.
+<B>Only use streql on values that are not known at compile time.</B>

 Note that some C compilers will evaluate strcmp at compile time if it's comparing constant literals.
 | streql(SIMD) | streql(No SIMD) |